cohesity/SecureX/README.md

 <!--
   Title: Cisco SecureX Integration
-  Description: This project is to integrate Cohesity Helios with Cisco SecureX and manage Cohesity Ransomware alerts on SecureX and take appropriate actions using SecureX dashboard.
+  Description: This project is to integrate Cohesity Helios with Cisco SecureX and manage Cohesity Ransomware alerts on SecureX and take appropriate actions using Threat Response.
   -->

 ![](docs/assets/images/cohesity_ansible.png)

 ## Overview

-This project is to integrate Cohesity Helios with Cisco SecureX and manage Cohesity Ransomware alerts on SecureX and take appropriate actions using SecureX dashboard.
+This project is to integrate Cohesity Helios with Cisco SecureX and manage Cohesity Ransomware alerts on SecureX and take appropriate actions using Threat Response.

 This integration leverages Cohesity REST API to interact and fetch information from the Cohesity Helios and perform actions based on alerts raised.